- Which version of Kornshell is required? Which version of ZShell is required? Which version of BASH is required?

 - How is this converter licensed?

-BaCon is licensed under the GPL version 3 license.
+BaCon is licensed under the MIT License.

 - Why does BaCon need BASH or Kornshell, a.k.a. why was BaCon implemented in shell script?

 - Shell script was chosen to ensure maximum Unix compatibility; on each Unix version and Linux distribution a Kornshell or BASH can be found.

 - Now only one program has to be downloaded to perform Basic-to-C conversion, so no hazzle to download different kinds of binaries for all the different Unix versions with their particular binary formats and dependencies.

 If you think this is impossible or strange or lame

 Do we really need to write BaCon keywords in capitals?

 This is the default.
 It is a consequence of the fundamental decision to pass expressions as-they-are to the C compiler, which otherwise can cause name conflicts with existing C keywords and C functions from external libraries.
 For example, the Libc function 'exit' would conflict with 'EXIT', 'read' with 'READ', 'free' with 'FREE', etc.